jgoggles/snf/src/content/19-05-03-tony-wolters-interview.md

 Tony: Let's do it.

 Me: Ok, diving right in.
 Last year in 216 plate appearances you had a wRC+ of 45, which, let's be honest, is shoot-yourself terrible.
-I mean, everyone knows you're a distublingly bad hitter, and if not for (Pat) Valaika you'd be easily the worst on the team.
+I mean, everyone knows you're a disturbingly bad hitter, and if not for (Pat) Valaika you'd be easily the worst on the team.

 Tony: Don't forget Noel (Cuevas).
 And what's wRC+?